jminnnnn/StockDepositPrediction/README.md

 # StockDepositPrediction
-Prediction of how long one holds a stock after purchased
+Prediction of how long one holds a stock after purchase

 This is a code that I made for a Dacon competition (https://dacon.io/competitions/official/235798/overview/description)